Should You Refinance Your Mortgage?

 When is a Good Time to Refinance Your Home?

-It may seem like the right time to refinance is when mortgage rates have dropped, however, there are other instances when refinancing makes sense.
+It may seem like the right time to refinance is when mortgage rates have dropped.
+However, there are other instances when refinancing makes sense.

 Rates are Low

-If rates dip temporarily, it's not a good time to act as they can go back up before you get a commitment for refinancing.
+If rates dip temporarily, it's not a good time to act, as they can go back up before you get a commitment for refinancing.

 Your Credit Score Has Improved a Lot

-Your credit score is very important.
+Your credit score is significant.

-If your credit score was just fair (around 620) when you got your original mortgage, chances are you didn't qualify for the best rates.
+If your credit score was fair (around 620) when you got your original mortgage, chances are you didn't qualify for the best rates.

 If you want to know when to refinance, be aware of two things: your potential savings when you refinance and how refinancing could potentially hurt your credit score.